-Legacy collaboration solutions don’t fit the modern, mobile, consumerized, and connected workforce’s needs and expectations.
+Legacy team collaboration solutions don’t fit the modern, mobile, consumerized, and connected workforce’s needs and expectations.
 Professionals desire agile, easy-to-use tools that facilitate the rapid proliferation of ad hoc and virtual meetings.
 And if IT-provisioned tools don’t do the trick, employees are not shy about solving the problem with their own apps and devices.

 Click here to read more at CIO.com